AdobeDocs/id-service.en/help/implementation-guides/standard.md

 ## Testing with the Adobe Debugger {#section-861365abc24b498e925b3837ea81d469}

 Your service integration is configured properly when you see a [!DNL Experience Cloud ID] (MID) in the [!DNL Adobe] debugger response.
-See [Cookies and the Experience Platform Identity Service](../introduction/cookies.md) for more information about the MID.
+See [Cookies and the Experience Cloud Identity Service](../introduction/cookies.md) for more information about the MID.

 To verify the status of the ID service with the [!DNL Adobe] [debugger](https://marketing.adobe.com/resources/help/en_US/sc/implement/debugger.html):